wbstack/mediawiki/docs/build-scripts.md

 This is made up of a series of steps:

-- `01-clear`: Remove all MediaWiki code
-- `pacman`: Retrieive and build MediaWiki code
+- `pacman`: Retrieive and build MediaWiki code, remove any not needed file
-- `03-less-files`: Remove not needed things from MediaWiki code
+- `sync.sh`: Sync the whole git repo in the correct way
 - `04-docker-compose`: Perform a composer install
 - `05-docker-entrypoint-overrides`: Add the WBStack shims to MediaWiki entrypoints